SoftwareEngineeringToolDemos/ICSE-2013-Refoqus/README.md

 ***

 This repository contains information related to the tool Refoqus presented in the International Conference on Software Engineering, 2013.
-This tool was presented in the paper titled " Query quality prediction and reformulation for source code search: the refoqus tool".
+This tool was presented in the paper titled " Query quality prediction and reformulation for source code search: the refoqus tool", presented by the authors 	Sonia Haiduc, Giuseppe De Rosa, Gabriele Bavota, Rocco Oliveto, Andrea De Lucia	and Andrian Marcu.
 You can find the paper [here](http://dl.acm.org/citation.cfm?id=2486991)

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project: